 - Advice to the Management

-The management can confer the auditor and solicit consultation on certain technological points, despite the fact it is not the responsibility of an auditor to provide such consultation.
+The management can ask the auditor for a consultation on certain technological points, despite the fact it is not the responsibility of an auditor to provide such consultation.

 - Uniformity in the Accounts